1. Asking for seller feedback and product reviews

 Read More: One-third of Amazon sellers believe influencing a buyer’s actions is OK

-3. Sending multiple emails per order is best practice
+3. Sellers cannot send multiple emails per order

 Sending multiple emails per order on Amazon used to be a common practice.
 Seller Labs used to encourage its customers and other sellers to follow-up with their buyers using automated email workflows.
 These email workflows would send buyers multiple messages, like an order confirmation, out for delivery, delivery confirmation, and feedback and product review request emails.

-That’s a lot of emails on top of what Amazon already sends.
-Needless to say, times have changed.
-And even though some sellers think that sending more emails is better, the opposite is true.
-Less is more.
+Times have changed.
+Even though some sellers think that sending more emails is better, the opposite is true.
+Less is actually more.

 So what changed?
 Amazon’s email opt-out update.

 Amazon started allowing buyers to opt out of messages from sellers on March 28, 2017.
-As you know, this gave all of the chicken littles even more reason to panic.
 Many sellers thought this was the end of Buyer-Seller Messaging.
 However, the opposite was true: it made Buyer-Seller Messaging more important than ever.